Karaites In The Classroom: On the Use of Group Role-Playing in the Teaching of Jewish History

 This article originally appeared in Ten Da’at, Heshvan 5751, pp. 15-16.
 Appears here with premission.

-The Karaites are thus a topic which should be included in a course in medieval Jewish history.
+The Karaites are thus a topic that should be included in a course in medieval Jewish history.
 But how can it be made both interesting and meaningful to the high school student?
-Following is the approach which I have adopted in 11th grade Jewish history classes and which relies largely, although not exclusively, on the use of group role-playing.
+Following is the approach which I have adopted in 11th-grade Jewish history classes and which relies largely, although not exclusively, on the use of group role-playing.

 The section of the course devoted to the Karaites begins with the analysis of selected primary source texts in translation.
 Four passages are assigned, all of them dealing with the person of Anan, the 8th-century founder of Karaism, and with the beginnings of Karaism.
 Of the four sources, however, the authors of two are Karaites, while the authors of the other two are Rabbanites, i.e. opponents of the Karaites.
 Students are asked to compare the two sets of accounts as to their depictions of the character and personality of Anan and their presentations of the emergence of Karaism.
 Class discussion focuses on the conclusions which emerge.